 Who has a strong inner guideline and does not need the approval or admiration of others can stay himself in all circumstances.
 Nobody can find a point of attachment for harm.
 He never has to adapt his heart, but he can let it determine its own course, in freedom.

-4: Entering the left belly.
-Catching the heart of Hiding Brightness.
-Coming out of front door and courtyard.
+4: Entering the Eastern Central Plains.
+Catching the hearts of the destructive suns.
+Come out of front door and courtyard.

-9 at 3: Hiding brightness.
-At the hunt in the South catching the great head.
+9 at 3: Injury to the eye at the hunt in the south, catching the great leader.
 Not permitting a determination about affliction.

 6 at 2: Hiding brightness.
 Injured in the left thigh.
 Use the strength of gelded horses.
 Auspicious.